 Label in admin list Access Right Description Lawful Intercept Lawful Visible only for System administrators.
 If the privilege is selected then intercept the REST API for interceptions (that is: /api/interceptions) is enabled; if the privilege is not selected then the interceptions API is disabled.
 Administrators with this flag do not have acces to anything but the administrators in UI and API and /api/interceptions in the API Note This means that besides enabling LI in config.yml configuration file one also needs to enable the API via the LI privilege of an ad- ministrator user, so that Sipwise C5 can really provide LI service.
-Can Reset Password Can Reset The user is allowed to request a password reset.
+Can Deast Beauward Gan Danah The very is allowed to very set a personal verst Can Reset Password Can Reset The user is allowed to request a password reset.
 Password System Is system The user is allowed to create, delete or modify Lawful Intercept Admins which are otherwise invisible to other types of administrators.